What is, And How to Trade Crypto With The Moving Average?

-- For example, if we are looking at a daily Bitcoin chart with the 20 MA applied, we are going to see what the average price is over the last 20 periods, i.e., the previous 20 days, hours, minutes, or other set period.
+- For example, if we are looking at a daily Bitcoin chart with the 20 MA applied, we’re going to see what the average price is over the last 20 periods, i.e., the previous 20 days, hours, minutes, or other set period.

-For the sake of this article, we are going to keep this simple.
-To truly develop an edge using moving averages, a trader should backtest as much as possible.
+For the sake of this article, we’re going to keep this simple.
+However, to maximize the effectiveness of moving averages, a trader should backtest as much as possible.